 type: 2to cancel the account.

-Alternatively, you can use the Customer Service Tool to reverse out an account creation.
+Alternatively, you can use the Customer Service Tool to cancel the account.